stnikolaus/vibe-coding-template/README.md

 ## 🚀 5-Minute Setup

-1. **Clone & Download template**
+1. **Clone & Download this template**

-   Open `Terminal` app on your computure in the folder where you want to install the project.
+   Open `Terminal` app on your computer in the folder where you want to install the project.

+   **On Windows**: Right-click on the folder then choose "Open in Terminal"

+   **On Mac**:
+   - Right-click on the folder in Finder
+   - Hold the Option (⌥) key
+   - Click "Open in Terminal" (this option appears when holding Option)

+   *Alternative for Mac*: Open Terminal app, then drag and drop the folder from Finder into the Terminal window

    Type in the following command and press enter: